-Most people don’t think about the spare tire until you have a flat tire and it’s needed.
-Once a tire goes flat, this smaller donut tire becomes a lifesaver.
-What is the donut spare tire and why isn’t a full-size tire used in its place?
+If you’re like most people, you don’t think about your spare tire until you have a flat tire, and it’s needed.
+Once a tire goes flat, your smaller donut tire becomes a lifesaver.
+What is the donut spare tire, and why isn’t a full-size tire used in its place?

-We examine your top donut tire questions.
-Additionally, we examine why the donut spare tire is used vs. a regular full-size tire.
-We also look at how to treat a donut spare tire and the cost to replace it.
+I examine your top donut tire questions.
+Additionally, I will examine why the donut spare tire is used vs. a regular full-size tire.
+I will also look at how to treat a donut spare tire and the cost of replacing it.

 What Is A Donut Spare Tire?

 The donut spare tire is the smaller tire that’s included with some vehicles to use when a full-size tire goes flat.
 The donut tire is also known as the temporary spare tire.
 It’s smaller than a normal tire, so it’s not designed to be used as a regular tire.

 You should only use a donut spare when one of your regular tires goes flat or needs to be replaced.
 Because the donut is smaller, it can fit easily in the car’s trunk.
 However, they aren’t meant to handle the same kind of travel as a regular tire.
 You only want to use it to get to the tire shop for a repair.